From finding the right location to understanding natural light or golden hour, learn how to take high-quality outdoor portraits.

 6. Head above or below the horizon

-The way to resolve this is to ensure that your subject’s head is either above or below the horizon.
+Ensure that your subject’s head is above or below the horizon.
 This will keep lines from going through their heads in the background.

 7. Foreground blur

 Capturing foreground blur makes the portrait more interesting to look at and creates depth in the photo.
-There are many ways to add foreground blur, you can use a leaf, tree branches, your hand, or any other item in front of the camera lens.
+Foreground blur is created when you place an out-of-focus object in front of the lens.

 You can also use the foreground to frame your subject.
 For example, if there’s a bush nearby, shoot through the bush and focus on your subject because the blurred out bush will create a frame around your subject.